Dauer: 80 Min., ohne Pause

 María Victoria Rodil – Translation into English

-Ángela Amarilla – Playwright, enriched by ideas and texts contributed by Tobias Gelbert & Christoph Morais Fortmann.
+Ángela Amarilla – Playwright, based on ideas and texts by Tobias Gelbert & Christoph Morais Fortmann

 Ángela Amarilla – Director